Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Experiments

 We quantitatively evaluate the performance of our method and compare it with that of other state-of-the-art methods on three popular benchmark datasets for unsupervised VOS: DAVIS 2016~\cite{DAVIS} validation set, FBMS~\cite{FBMS} test set, and YouTube-Objects~\cite{YTOBJ} dataset.

 \textbf{DAVIS 2016.} In Table~\ref{Table:DAVIS,FBMS}, we evaluate the performance of our method on the DAVIS 2016 validation set.
 For a fair comparison, we also report the use of post-processing techniques, such as fully connected CRF~\cite{densecrf} and instance pruning proposed in AD-Net~\cite{AD-Net}, which have heavy computational burden.
 In addition, to consider the efficiency of each method, the inference time is reported for the methods whose fps is publicly available.
-Note that the post-processing time is considered, while the optical flow map generation time is not considered as the optical maps are prepared before the test time.
-The table shows that D$^2$Conv3D~\cite{D^2Conv3D} achieves a notable performance with a $\mathcal{G}$ score of 85.5\%, but as it is based on 3D convolutional layers, it requires considerable network pre-training data, such as Kinetics400~\cite{kinetics} and Sports-1M~\cite{sports}.
+Note that both the post-processing time and optical flow map generation time are not considered.
+The table shows that D$^2$Conv3D~\cite{D^2Conv3D} achieves a notable performance with a $\mathcal{G}$ score of 86.0\%, but as it is based on 3D convolutional layers, it requires considerable network pre-training data, such as Kinetics400~\cite{kinetics} and Sports-1M~\cite{sports}.
 IMP~\cite{IMP} also exhibits remarkable performance with a $\mathcal{G}$ score of 85.6\%, but as it requires global observation on all the frames of a video to select the optimal starting frame, it cannot run in an online manner.
-Unlike the methods that sacrifice applicability to realize higher accuracy, WCS-Net~\cite{WCS-Net} is quite practical with a relatively fast inference speed of 33.3 fps.
-However, its performance is not comparative to that of other state-of-the-art methods.
-Even without post-processing techniques and maintaining online availability, our method outperforms all other methods with a $\mathcal{G}$ score of 85.9\% and an exceptionally-fast inference speed of 45.8 fps.
+Unlike the methods that sacrifice applicability to obtain higher accuracy, WCS-Net~\cite{WCS-Net} is quite practical with a relatively-fast inference speed of 33.3 fps.
+However, its performance is not comparable to those of other state-of-the-art methods.
+Even without post-processing techniques and maintaining online availability, our method outperforms all other methods with a $\mathcal{G}$ score of 86.1\% and an exceptionally-fast inference speed of 43.2 fps.

 \textbf{FBMS.} Quantitative evaluation on the FBMS test set is also presented in Table~\ref{Table:DAVIS,FBMS}.
 Among the existing methods, TransportNet~\cite{TransportNet} achieves the best performance with a $\mathcal{J}$ score of 78.7\%.
 Performances of F2Net~\cite{F2Net} and IMP are also impressive, showing a $\mathcal{J}$ score of 77.5\%.
-Our method surpasses all other methods with a $\mathcal{J}$ score of 80.0\%, outperforming previous state-of-the-art method by a margin of 1.3\%.
-As the FBMS test set also contains multi-object scenarios, the high performance of TMO proves the effectiveness of our approach for multi-object scenarios.
+Our method surpasses all other methods with a $\mathcal{J}$ score of 79.9\%.